JurajNyiri/HomeAssistant-Lights-App/README.md

-# HomeAssistant - Tapo: Cameras Control
+# HomeAssistant - Lights App

 ### Integration is currently work in progress and will barely work.